pluskid/Mocha.jl/docs/user-guide/network.rst

    run(`dot -Tpng net.dot` |> "net.png")

 will generate a visualization of the network architecture in ``net.png``.
-The following is a visualization of the network used in the :doc:`<tutorial/mnist>` example.
+The following is a visualization of the network used in the :doc:`MNIST
+</tutorial/mnist>` example.

 .. image:: images/mnist-dot.*